ESSENTIALS OF AN EFFECTIVE INBOUND STRATEGY

 Inbound is transforming the way the world does business.
 Before we could get into Inbound, it’s important to know the traditional techniques.

-It focuses on binding customers.
+It focuses on finding customers.
 They use techniques that are more interruptive like:

 - Cold Calling